jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-12.md

 And this is nothing other than to endeavor to move away from the center of the circle that it describes.
 Q.E.D.

-## PROPOSITION 18: If a body A moves toward a body B, which is at rest, and B loses nothing of its state of rest in spite of the impetus of body A, then neither will A lose anything of its motion, but will retain entirely the same quantity of motion that it had before.
+## Proposition 18: If a body A moves toward a body B, which is at rest, and B loses nothing of its state of rest in spite of the impetus of body A, then neither will A lose anything of its motion, but will retain entirely the same quantity of motion that it had before.

 Proof If you deny this, suppose that body A loses some of its motion without transferring the lost motion to something else, say, to B. • When this happens, there will be in Nature a smaller quan­ liP' tity of motion than before, which is absurd (Prop.
 13 Part 2).

 The proof proceeds in the same way with respect to the state of rest of body B, therefore if the one body does not transfer anything to the other body, B will retain all its rest, and A, all its motion.
 Q.E.D.

-## PROPOSITION 19: Motion, regarded in itself, is different from its determination toward a certain direction; and there is no need for a moving body to be for any time at rest in order
+## Proposition 19: Motion, regarded in itself, is different from its determination toward a certain direction; and there is no need for a moving body to be for any time at rest in order
 that it may travel or be repelled in an opposite direction.

 Proof: Suppose, as in the preceding proposition, that a body A moves in a straight line toward a body B and is prevented by body B from continuing further.
 Therefore (preceding Prop.)
 A will retain its motion undiminished, and it will not be at rest for even the smallest space of time.
 However, because it continues to move,